ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-19-typescript-angular-best-practices.md

 ## Strongly typed Server side API Objects

-If you consume Rest APIs on the client side then take type checking to the next level by using [Typelite] (http://type.litesolutions.net/) for .Net and [ts-java] (https://www.npmjs.com/package/ts-java) for Java.
+If you consume Rest APIs on the client side then take type checking to the next level by using <a href="http://type.litesolutions.net/">Typelite</a> for .Net or <a href="http://type.litesolutions.net/">ts-java</a> for Java.
 Use these tools to generate TypeScript type definitions for server side classes that are returned as RestApi Responses.
 As a example, consider the following
 C# Class that is returned as response to the get User API: